hanachi-ap/ALIEN88/doc/installation_guide.md

     - [5-2 Test Matrix](#5-2-test-matrix)
   - [trouble-shooting](#trouble-shooting)

+These build procedures are common to both TKL and NumPad with a few exceptions.

-## 1. Install 91 switch sockets
+## 1. Install switch sockets

+Solder a total of 91 switch sockets to the back of the PCB.
+For NumPad, install 23 pieces.

   <img src="img/fig1.png" alt="img" title="Install 91 switch sockets" width=700>

   <img src="img/fig1-2.png" alt="img" title="Install 91 switch sockets" width=700>

-## 2. Assemble by joining plates together
+## 2.Assemble the body

+Assemble the plate with screws and spacers.

   <img src="img/fig2.png" alt="img" title="Assemble Stabilizers" width=700>

 ## 3. Assemble Stabilizers

+(TKL only)

   <img src="img/fig3.png" alt="img" title="Assemble the plates" width=700>

 ## 4. Put Switchs and a Caps